Course offerings

 Prerequisites

-In addtion to the prerequisties listed above:
+In addition to the prerequisites listed above:

 - Current American Red Cross Lifeguarding/First Aid/CPR/AED certification